prachimalviya1/DigitalLibrarySystem/README.md

 📌 6.
 Exit System
 Closes the program safely.

-#How to Run the Project
+#How to Run the Project-
 1.Compile the Java Program
 javac LibrarySystem.java
 2. Run the Program
 java LibrarySystem

-#Follow the On-Screen Instructions
+#Follow the On-Screen Instructions-
 Upon running, a menu will be displayed allowing users to:
 Add new books
 View all books